abakymuk/newstream/docs/tickets/features/FEATURE_project_initialization.md

 As a developer, I want to have a fully functional Next.js 15 project with Supabase backend, Vercel deployment, and GitHub CI/CD, so that I can start building features immediately with a production-ready foundation.

 ## Acceptance Criteria
-- [ ] Next.js 15 project created with app router and TypeScript
+- [x] Next.js 15 project created with app router and TypeScript
-- [ ] Supabase project configured with database and authentication
+- [x] Supabase project configured with database and authentication
-- [ ] Vercel deployment pipeline connected and working
+- [x] Vercel deployment pipeline connected and working
-- [ ] GitHub Actions CI/CD pipeline configured
+- [x] GitHub Actions CI/CD pipeline configured
-- [ ] shadcn/ui installed and configured with Tailwind CSS
+- [x] shadcn/ui installed and configured with Tailwind CSS
-- [ ] Basic project structure with pages and components
+- [x] Basic project structure with pages and components
-- [ ] Environment variables configured for all services
+- [x] Environment variables configured for all services (Supabase, GitHub, NextAuth)
 - [ ] First successful deployment to production

 ## UX